Random-Devil-with-internet/Evidence_Guide/Web Scraping.md

 How you use BeautifulSoup is by first using another python package Requests that will get the HTTP request to the website of the URL then you add the HEADERS variable to make the bot look like that it is a valid browser overwise the website might reject the bot.

 Then using BeautifulSoup you make the html document into a parse tree by using 'BeautifulSoup(page.content, "html.parser")'.
 The soup variable stores the tree parser of the html document.
 Next depending on what you want to extract from the html document I will for this evidence guide extract all of the links from a webpage.
-To do this you type 'link in' and after that you ues 'soup.find_all('a')' to find all the hyperlink tags in the html document.
-Then you loop though all of the hyperlink tags printing them in the terminal.
+To do this you type 'link in' and after that you use 'soup.find_all('a')' to find all the hyperlink tags in the html document.
+Then you loop through all of the hyperlink tags printing them in the terminal.

 ```python
 import requests